PsyDak-Meng/Online_Certificates/IBM_Containers_Course/Kubernetes Basics.md

-# Kubernetes Basics -1: Concepts & Architecture
+# Kubernetes Basics-1: Concepts & Architecture
 Container orchestrationfor automated, portable and scalable container management with some managent capabilities.<br>
 Uses YAML or JSON files for configuration to
 - Automate rollout and rollbacks